-I have worked as a pianist and organist in various capacities since I was a teenager in the 1960s, including work as a church organist and director, solo performance, soloist and chorus accompaniment, and studio musician work.
-My performance experience includes the classical piano and organ repertoire, and performances in rock, jazz, and other genres.
+Richard Hicks has worked as a pianist and organist in various capacities since he was a teenager in the 1960s, as a church organist and director, solo performer, accompanist, and studio musician.
+Richard’s performance experience includes classical piano and organ repertoire, jazz, blues, rock, and other genres.

-I earned a bachelor's degree in piano performance at Syracuse University, and a master's degree in music education and piano performance at The Hartt School of Music.
-I completed graduate work at Central Connecticut State University leading to an additional teaching endorsement in elementary education.
-I have taken various computer science courses as well.
+Richard earned a bachelor's degree in piano performance at Syracuse University, and a master's degree in music education and piano performance at The Hartt School, He completed graduate work at Central Connecticut State University leading to an additional teaching endorsement in elementary education.
+He has also studied computer science.

-In 1979 I began teaching music (and computer skills) at The Independent Day School in Middlefield, and in 1988 I started teaching music at Hamden Public Schools.
-In 2015, I retired as a music teacher, after 36 years of being fortunate enough to do what I love.
+Richard taught music history and music theory at The Hartt School as part of his graduate fellowship responsibilities.
+In 1979 he began teaching music (and computer skills) at The Independent Day School in Middlefield, and in 1988 he started teaching music at Hamden Public Schools.
+In 2015, Richard retired as a music teacher, after 36 years of being fortunate enough to do what he loves.

-I worked as a church organist and music director in various churches, including Augustana Lutheran (Meriden, CT), Church of the Resurrection (Wallingford), Unitarian Universalist Church (Meriden, CT), and Concordia Lutheran Church (Manchester, CT), where in 2015 I retired as minister of music.
-I was honored by Concordia with the title Minister of Music, Emeritus.
-I continue to work as a free-lance musician in Connecticut and Maine.
+Richard worked as a church organist and music director in various churches, including Augustana Lutheran (Meriden, CT), Church of the Resurrection (Roman Catholic in Wallingford), Unitarian Universalist Church (Meriden, CT), and Concordia Lutheran Church (Manchester, CT), where in 2015 he retired as minister of music.
+Richard was honored by Concordia with the title Minister of Music, Emeritus.
+He now continues to work as a free-lance musician in New England.

 Availability as Musician

 I will be available in Maine as an organist or pianist.

 See newly discovered photos of my father Kenneth Wagner Hicks, found in an anniversary directory for First Presbyterian Church, Dennison Ohio.
 Also see his welcome message.